Step 10 of Alcoholics Anonymous

 Another example might be that you didn’t get a recent promotion.
 When your boss tells you it is due to poor work performance, you disagree, and because you’re angry, you tell him off.
 Working step 10 doesn’t mean that you don’t get angry ever again, or that you don’t make mistakes.
 It means that if you do, you admit when you’re wrong.
 So immediately after your outburst, you calm down and apologize to your boss for your inappropriate reaction.
 Step 10 doesn’t require you to go into a long explanation about why you’re wrong or to make excuses for it.
 It requires only that you admit you’re wrong.

-Step 10 Review
+Review: Step 10 of AA

 As part of step 10, Alcoholics Anonymous treatment programs recommend that you do daily and periodic reviews.
 The daily review means that you set aside time each day to meditate or constructively review your day.
 Were you resentful, dishonest or afraid?
 Do you owe anyone an apology for something you’ve done or said that day?
 What could you do better tomorrow?
 While carrying out your daily review, be careful to avoid slipping into worry, remorse or fear.
 It is not about beating yourself up.
 Step 10 is about being aware of your actions and their consequences.